Juho Malkamäki

 Juho Malkamäki (23 May 1844 – 13 January 1928) was a Finnish farmer, lay preacher and politician, born in Ylistaro.
 He was a member of the Diet of Finland in 1888 and of the Parliament of Finland from 1909 to 1911, representing the Finnish Party.

+Malkamäki donated the land which was used for the Karhunmäki People's College; he was also a member of the board of the publishing company Herättäjä and the Board of the Evangelical Mission Society Herättäjä.

+He was married three times and had eight children.